 Cores utilized in this model are optimized for mid to upper HF frequencies.
 See the model 1171 for cores optimized to the lower HF bands.

-This balun is NOT wound with the normal 50 ohm pair (approx 97 ohms), rather the design criteria is maximizing inter-conductor breakdown voltage.
+IMPORTANT: This balun is NOT wound with the normal 50 ohm pair, rather the design criteria is maximizing inter-conductor breakdown voltage which results in a 97 ohm pair.
 Consequently, this balun is intended primarily for use with multiband wire antennas such as doublets and loops where there will be a wide range of impedance values generated across multiple bands and with a tuner required for the final match.
-Use with coaxial fed monoband wire or beam antennas is not recommended.
+Use with coaxial fed monoband wire or beam antennas is NOT recommended.

 Choking impedance for this balun has been shifted to provide maximum performance on the 40m through 6m bands.
 However, this ferrite mix also provides good common mode control on the lower HF bands if required .
 It is best installed outdoors to minimize the chance of RF entering the operating position from the balanced feedline.